 What words of wisdom can you share with recent graduates who are preparing to begin their first year of teaching?

 Make sure you’re planning for student learning first and foremost, asking these questions while planning: What learning do you want students to do?
 How will students do that learning?
 What tools will they need?
 What content will be used to teach that learning skill?
 Also, never be afraid to try something new (and possibly fail at it) in your classroom.
 If the payoff is good for students, it’s worth the risk, even if you don’t implement the technique or lesson perfectly.

 We sincerely thank Terie for taking the time to share the wisdom she has gleaned during her extensive teaching career.
 At the same time, we pass along our best wishes for a successful school year.
-Visit Terie’s blog, Crazy Teaching: Just Doing What Makes Sense, or connect with her via Twitter @MrsEBiology.
+Visit Terie’s pinterest board, Crazy Teaching: Just Doing What Makes Sense, or connect with her via Twitter @MrsEBiology.